Finding better ways to provide the materials the world needs

 We believe the Jadar Project has the potential to be a world-class lithium-borates asset.
 Serbian and international academics, scientists, and European Union stakeholders have publicly stated their assurances that the project can be developed safely to the highest environmental standards.
 The Jadar Project can act as a catalyst for the development of a wider EV value chain creating thousands of new high-paid, high-skilled Serbian jobs for generations to come.

 We are focused on consultation with all stakeholders, including providing comprehensive factual information about the project.
-We believe that a public dialogue based on facts is necessary to ensure that all options related to explore all options related to the project’s future are considered.
+We believe that a public dialogue based on facts is necessary to ensure that all options related to the project’s future are considered.

 Communication and Education: As part of our efforts to ensure an informed dialogue in Serbia about lithium mining, we are currently engaging in an education and information campaign via paid, editorial and unmarked native media content to counterbalance the significant disinformation occurring about lithium mining, and contribute to a fact-based dialogue.